-Under count 5, Persecutions, the Prosecution charged Dragan Jokić with the four underlying acts of murder, cruel and inhumane treatment, terrorising the civilian population, and destruction of property.
-The Trial Chamber recalls its findings that for the underlying acts with which Dragan Jokić have been charged the murder, the cruel and inhumane treatment, and the terrorising of the Bosnian Muslim civilians constituted part of the persecutorial campaign against the Bosnian Muslim population.
+Under count 5, Persecutions, the Prosecution charged Jokić with the four underlying acts of murder, cruel and inhumane treatment, terrorising the civilian population, and destruction of property.
+The Chamber recalled its findings that, with regard to the underlying acts with which Jokić was charged, the murder, the cruel and inhumane treatment, and the terrorising of the Bosnian Muslim civilians constituted part of the persecutorial campaign against the Bosnian Muslim population.

-The Trial Chamber found that no evidence has been presented which would enable it to conclude that Dragan Jokić rendered practical assistance, encouragement or moral support, which had a substantial effect on the cruel and inhumane treatment or the terrorising of the civilian population.
-The Trial Chamber therefore concluded that Dragan Jokić does not bear any liability for these underlying acts.
+The Chamber found that no evidence had been presented which would have enabled it to conclude that Jokić rendered practical assistance, encouragement or moral support, which had a substantial effect on the cruel and inhumane treatment or the terrorising of the civilian population.
+The Chamber therefore concluded that Jokić did not bear any liability for those underlying acts.

-With regard to the underlying act of murder, the Trial Chamber found beyond reasonable doubt that Dragan Jokić aided and abetted the commission of the murders committed at Orahovac, Pilica/Branjevo Military Farm, and Kozluk.
-The evidence showed that from 14 July onwards Dragan Jokić knew that thousands of Bosnian Muslim men and boys were being detained in the Zvornik Brigade area.
-The evidence further establishes that Dragan Jokić knew that these men and boys were detained on discriminatory grounds because they were Bosnian Muslim.
-The Trial Chamber is therefore convinced that Dragan Jokić knew that the crimes committed at Orahovac, Pilica/Branjevo Military Farm, and Kozluk were committed by the principal perpetrators against the victims because they were Bosnian Muslim.
-Consequently, the Trial Chamber finds that by his actions as described previously Dragan Jokić aided and abetted the crime of persecutions committed through murder at Orahovac, Pilica/Branjevo Military Farm, and Kozluk.
+With regard to the underlying act of murder, the Chamber found beyond reasonable doubt that Jokić aided and abetted the commission of the murders committed at Orahovac, Pilica/Branjevo Military Farm, and Kozluk.
+The evidence showed that, from 14 July onwards, Jokić knew that thousands of Bosnian Muslim men and boys were being detained in the Zvornik Brigade area.
+The evidence further established that Jokić knew that these men and boys were detained on discriminatory grounds because they were Bosnian Muslim.

-The Trial Chamber assessed the gravity of the offences for which the accused have been convicted, including the individual participation of each accused in the crimes.
+The Chamber then turned to assessing the gravity of the offences for which each of the accused had been convicted, including the individual participation of each of the accused in the crimes.

-In relation to Vidoje Blagojević, the Trial Chamber found that he was not one of the major participants in the commission of the crimes.
-The Trial Chamber found that while commanders of the Main Staff and the MUP played the key roles in designing and executing the common plan to kill thousands of Bosnian Muslim men and to forcibly transfer over 30,000 Bosnian Muslims, Vidoje Blagojević's contribution to the commission of the crimes was primarily through his substantial assistance to the forcible transfer and due to his knowledge of the objective to eliminate the Bosnian Muslim enclave of Srebrenica.
-The Trial Chamber found that it has not been established that he had knowledge of the executions when he rendered this assistance.
-The Trial Chamber must consider, however, that the practical assistance he rendered had a substantial effect on the commission of the crime of genocide.
+In relation to Blagojević, the Chamber found that he was not one of the major participants in the commission of the crimes.
+The Chamber found that while commanders of the Main Staff and the MUP played the key roles in designing and executing the common plan to kill thousands of Bosnian Muslim men and to forcibly transfer over 30,000 Bosnian Muslims, Blagojević's contribution to the commission of the crimes was primarily through his substantial assistance to the forcible transfer and due to his knowledge of the objective to eliminate the Bosnian Muslim enclave of Srebrenica.
+The Chamber found that it had not been established that he had knowledge of the executions when he rendered this assistance.
+The Chamber considered, however, that the practical assistance he rendered had a substantial effect on the commission of the crime of genocide.

-Dragan Jokić, like Vidoje Blagojević did not play a major role in the commission of the crimes.
-In addition, the Trial Chamber found that he was not in a command position.
-He could not issue orders on his own, but conveyed the orders from superiors to the members of the engineering company of the Zvornik Brigade.
+Like Blagojević, Jokić did not play a major role in the commission of the crimes.
+In addition, the Chamber found that he was not in a command position.
+He could not issue orders on his own, and rather conveyed the orders from superiors to the members of the engineering company of the Zvornik Brigade.
 However, he substantially assisted in the commission of the crimes by sending machinery of the engineering company to the execution sites and members of the engineering company to take part in the burial operation.

-The Trial Chamber considered the relevant aggravating and mitigating circumstances in determining the sentence for each accused.
+The Chamber considered the relevant aggravating and mitigating circumstances in determining the sentence for each accused.

-The Trial Chamber found Vidoje Blagojević not guilty and therefore acquitted of extermination and guilty of the following crimes:
+The Chamber found Blagojević not guilty of extermination, and guilty of the following crimes: